 Copyright © 2006.
 All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.

 Dr. Kim Bloomer is an animal naturopath educating on canine wellness and nutrition.
-Dr. Kim is the host and creator of Animal Talk Naturally Radio show which she hosts together with her like-minded colleague and friend, Dr. Jeannie Thomason, and a proficient blogger and writer on natural pet health.
-Dr. Kim is also co-author of the book Whole Health for Happy Dogs and author of Animals Taught Me That.
+Dr. Kim is the host and creator of DOGgone Truth Podcast as well as a proficient blogger and writer on natural pet health.
+Dr. Kim is also co-author of the book Whole Health for Happy Dogs and Essential Oils in Animal Care: A Naturopathic Approach and author of Animals Taught Me That.
 Dr. Kim’s articles have been featured in various publications including Animal Wellness, Pet Connection, Natural Horse and others.

 DISCLAIMER: All information contained here on Aspenbloom Pet Care is intended for educational purposes only.
 It is not provided in order to diagnose, prevent or treat any disease, illness or injured condition of the body or pets and the author, publisher, and contributors accept no responsibility for such use.
 Anyone or their pets suffering from any disease, illness or injury should consult with their physician or veterinarian.
 The ONLY essential oils we use and refer to in ALL our posts, articles, and podcasts are Young Living Essential Oils.
 We DO NOT use any others and would not.
 The statements herein have not been evaluated by the Food and Drug Administration.